DefiLlama/chainlist/pull_request_template.md

 #### If the RPC has none of the above and you still think it should be added, please explain why:

+Your RPC should always be added at the end of the array.